TheNotary/ruby-gems/body.md

 </ul>
 ```

+There's more lines in the view, but that's because our original display was entirely contrived and our new model likens more closely to something you'd see and work with in the wild.

 At this point, we can fast forward

-FAST FORWARD:  s2: starting OO, but putting things in wrong spot
+###### FAST FORWARD:  s2: starting OO, but putting things in wrong spot
 ```
 git diff HEAD 4d8c4db
 git stash; git stash drop
 # check out
 git checkout 4d8c4db
 ```

-Ok, so now that we have a class right here in the model...
-and it's given us weird name spacing issues as you can see in the view...
-Let's really quickly move that into the models directory where it belongs and tweak our code.
+Ok, so now that we have a class right here in the controller...  and it's giving us weird name spacing issues as you can see in the view...
+Let's really quickly move that into the models directory where it somewhat belongs and tweak our code.

 (app/models/kewl_crypto.rb)